-It’s important to note that true fraud afflicts the travel industry, too—travel businesses fall heavily on the side of card-not-present transactions, which makes them a magnet for fraudsters, hackers, and phishers who probe for vulnerabilities that will allow them to get their hands on cardholder data.
+Travel businesses fall heavily on the side of card-not-present transactions, which makes them a magnet for fraudsters, hackers, and phishers who probe for vulnerabilities that will allow them to get their hands on cardholder data.
 Travel companies may also present an attractive target for thieves looking for a place to test or utilize stolen payment credentials.

 For true fraud, your best defense is to adhere to rigorous payment industry security standards.

 Require AVS/CVV matching, use fraud prevention tools like 3-D Secure, and make sure your website and all third party services you use are up-to-date and patched against known threats.

 Advanced fraud tools can give each attempted transaction a score for fraud risk that can be used to automatically accept, reject, or red flag transactions.
 If there are some signs of potential fraud, but not enough to be conclusive, it may be worth contacting the cardholder to make sure they authorized the charge.